pipe-cd/pipecd/docs/content/en/docs/operator-manual/operations/datastore-migration.md

 Note:
 - Make sure your `data-src`s value are formatted as sample as the above example.
 - If you want to migrate only specific data models (not all at once), use the `--models` flag as follow `--models=Application,Project`.
+(Use `pipectl datastore migrate -h` to get the list of migratable models)

 #### 4. Start PipeCD control-plane with the new configuration